JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 Questions:
 - How do I know which pins these decoupling caps correspond to?
+  Just have to guess.
+Get the CAD package.
+  In JITX: Use short-trace!
 - Why are ferrite beads sometimes needed?

 ## Supporting USB2.0 ##